phetsims/phet-info/README.md

 phet-info
 =========

-Collection of information shared by PhET team members for the purpose of using github effectively and for other process-related topics.
+Collection of information shared by PhET team members for the purpose of using GitHub effectively and for other process-related topics.